jashcity98/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writes a script that displays the third line of the file iacta
+README.md Writes a shell script that creates a file containing text in it